balancer/scaffold-balancer-v3/README.md

 ### 2. Recall the Key Requirements 🔑

 - A hooks contract must inherit from [BasePoolHooks.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/BaseHooks.sol)
+- A hooks contract should also inherit from [VaultGuard.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/VaultGuard.sol)
+- Must implement `onRegister` to determine if a pool is allowed to use the hook contract
 - Must implement `getHookFlags` to define which hooks are supported
-- Must implement `onRegister` to determine if a pool is allowed to use the hook contract
+- The `onlyVault`  modifier should be applied to all hooks functions (i.e. `onRegister`, `onBeforeSwap`, `onAfterSwap` ect.)

 ### 3. Write a Hook Contract 📝